-Saint Helena Interrnational Airport is a green field airport under construction in the British Overseas Territory of Saint Helena in the South Atlantic Ocean.
+Saint Helena International Airport is a green field airport constructed in the British Overseas Territory of Saint Helena in the South Atlantic Ocean.

-The airport is owned by the Saint Helena Government (SHG) and will be operated by Basil Read in partnership with Lanseria Airport for a contractual period of ten years.
+The airport is owned by the Saint Helena Government (SHG) and operated by Basil Read in partnership with Lanseria Airport as part of a ten year contract.

 The new airport project was approved by the UK Government in 2011.
 Construction started in 2012 and the airport was opened in 2016.
 The Saint Helena airport welcomed its first scheduled commercial flight in October 2017.

-Once operational, the airport will significantly reduce the travel time from Cape Town, South Africa, to St Helena, which would take seven days on the RMS St Helena, the only means of travel to and from the island.
+Travel to the island from Cape Town, South Africa, would take seven days on the RMS St Helena, the only means of travel to and from the island.
 The airport significantly reduces travel time from Cape Town to five hours.

-In addition to providing air access, the airport will also address some of the socio-economic problems of St Helena and make it financially independent.
+In addition to providing air access, the airport also addresses some of the socio-economic problems of St Helena and makes it financially independent.

 The airport has been assigned ‘HLE’ by the International Air Transport Association (IATA) and ‘FHSH’ by the International Civil Aviation Organisation (ICAO).

-The new airport will feature two main buildings, namely a passenger terminal building and a combined building, as well as a number of smaller ancillary buildings.
+The new airport features two main buildings, namely a passenger terminal building and a combined building, as well as a number of smaller ancillary buildings.

 The combined building was the first facility constructed at the airport.
-It will house a number of auxiliary functions required for the airport operations, including air traffic control, rescue and firefighting services, and meteorological office.
+It houses a number of auxiliary functions required for the airport operations, including air traffic control, rescue and firefighting services, and a meteorological office.

-The ancillary buildings include generator compound, access control building and storage compound.
+The ancillary buildings include a generator compound, an access control building and a storage compound.

-The project also includes the construction of a 14km access road connecting the airport to the Rupert’s valley, a new wharf in Rupert’s, a bulk fuel installation in the valley and an inshore sea rescue facility.
+The project also included the construction of a 14km access road connecting the airport to the Rupert’s valley, a new waterfront in Rupert’s, a bulk fuel installation in the valley and an inshore sea rescue facility.

-The runway will be able to accommodate Code C aircraft such as the Boeing 737-700 or Airbus 319.
-It will be accompanied by aprons for two aircraft, taxiways, and a bulk fuel installation for six litres of diesel and aviation fuel.
+The runway is capable of accommodating Code C aircraft such as the Boeing 737-700 or Airbus 319.
+It is accompanied by aprons for two aircraft, taxiways, and a bulk fuel installation for six litres of diesel and aviation fuel.

 South African construction firm Basil Read has been appointed as the design build and operate (DBO) contractor for the airport in November 2011.

-The design and build phase extends for four years, following which the company will handle the airport operations in partnership with Lanseria Airport for a period of ten years.
+The DBO contract involved a design and build phase of four years, and enables the company to handle the airport operations in partnership with Lanseria Airport for a period of ten years.

-South African aviation and travel company Comair will offer air services at the airport.
-The airline will provide services from the island to regional and international destinations, including London, Paris, Frankfurt, New York, Buenos Aires, Dubai, Hong Kong and Sydney, as well as connections through Johannesburg.
+South African aviation and travel company Comair offers air services at the airport.
+The airline provides services from the island to regional and international destinations, including London, Paris, Frankfurt, New York, Buenos Aires, Dubai, Hong Kong and Sydney, as well as connections through Johannesburg.

-Funded by the UK Department for International Development (DFID), the project is currently the biggest single investment made in St Helena Island.
+Funded by the UK Department for International Development (DFID), the project is the biggest single investment made by the government in St Helena Island.

-A facility with designated parking spaces for private vehicles, motorcycles, buses and taxis will be located outside the terminal building.
-The facility will also provide disabled-access parking.
+A facility with designated parking spaces for private vehicles, motorcycles, buses and taxis is located outside the terminal building.
+The facility also provides disabled-access parking.